LiskArchive/lisk-legacy-docs/user-guide.md

 ## Usage

+> For a full list of all commands and their available options, check the [Command reference](user-guide/commands.md)

 Pass arguments and options directly from the command line.
 E.g.:

 ```sh-session
 $ lisk (-v|--version|version) # returns current version of Lisk Commander.